akshaypgore/ci-cd-workflows/README.md

 ### Who Creates Git Tags?

 All Git tags are created **manually** by the Release Manager at each stage.
-Automation may be considered in future iterations.

 ---